Make reading fun a child sat reading to her bunnys

 Sharing emails

-You can set up an email account for child, using your adult account to manage it.
-Writing emails can encourage relationships between your child, and the adults around them.
-For younger children, let them read the emails, and dictate the reply.
+You can set up an email account for your child, using your adult account to manage it.
+Writing emails can encourage relationships between your child and the adults around them.
+For younger children, let them read the emails and dictate the reply.
 If you have an older child, they could type the replies, also.

-Once your child has learnt how to work their email account, the fun of seeing a new email popping up can be immeasurable.
+Once your child has learnt how to work their email account, the fun of seeing a new email pop up will be immeasurable.

 Make a reading area